jeanbuhendwa/capstone-project1/README.md

 I would like to thank microverse of the good resources they provided in this program

+I would like also to thank [Cindy Shin](https://www.behance.net/adagio07) for providing this nice UI in this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->